vchub/bid_op/README.md

 1. install git
 1. clone dev branch to your computer
 1. add, change files
-1. pull current state of the branch fro repository (git pull origin dev)
+1. pull current state of the branch from repository (git pull origin dev)
 1. push changes to the repository
 1. continue adding and changing files